Particle Physics Project Prioritization Panel

 The Particle Physics Project Prioritization Panel (P5) is a scientific advisory panel tasked with recommending plans for U.S. investment in particle physics research over the next ten years, on the basis of various funding scenarios.
 The P5 is a temporary subcommittee of the High Energy Physics Advisory Panel (HEPAP), which serves the Department of Energy's Office of Science and the National Science Foundation.
-In 2014 the panel was chaired by Steven Ritz of the University of California, Santa Cruz.
-In 2023, the panel will be chaired by Hitoshi Murayama of the University of California, Berkeley.
+In 2014, the panel was chaired by Steven Ritz of the University of California, Santa Cruz.
+In 2023, the panel was chaired by Hitoshi Murayama of the University of California, Berkeley.

 2014 report

 In 2013, HEPAP was asked to convene a panel (the P5) to evaluate research priorities in the context of anticipated developments in the field globally in the next 20 years.
 Recommendations were to be made on the basis of three funding scenarios for high-energy physics: